NMAS REVIEW 2020-21

 An Honest, Ethical and Conscientious Review

-We are committed to ensuring the NMAS Review is conducted responsibly, ethically and with integrity.
-While the NMAS Review is not being conducted under the auspices of a traditional research institution, we recognise the potential for it to make an important contribution to the field of industry-based research into dispute resolution.
-Within this context, the NMAS Review 2020-21 has adopted The Australian Code for the Responsible Conduct of Research (the Code) which articulates the broad principles that characterise an honest, ethical and conscientious research culture.
+We were committed to ensuring the NMAS Review was conducted responsibly, ethically and with integrity.
+While the NMAS Review was not conducted under the auspices of a traditional research institution, we recognised the potential for it to make an important contribution to the field of industry-based research into dispute resolution.
+Within this context, the NMAS Review 2020-22 adopted The Australian Code for the Responsible Conduct of Research (the Code) which articulates the broad principles that characterise an honest, ethical and conscientious research culture.
 It establishes a framework for responsible research conduct that provides a foundation for high-quality research, credibility and community trust in the research endeavour.

 The Australian Code for the Responsible Conduct of Research 2018 (pdf)Download